Nikita06211/emi-product-app/README.md

 # EMI Product App

-This repository contains a small Node.js + TypeScript service that stores products, their variants, and EMI plans using TypeORM and PostgreSQL.

-**Quick scripts**
-- Start dev server: `npm run dev`

-# EMI Product App

 This project is a minimal Node.js + TypeScript service that stores a product catalog (products, variants, images) and EMI plans using TypeORM and PostgreSQL.

 Below is a concise reference you can follow to get the app running and to understand the API, tech stack, and DB schema.